Boundary bound states and integrable Wilson loops in ABJM: Introduction

 In that context, a powerful tool can be the use of Yangian symmetry, an infinite-dimensional extension of the underlying Lie (super)algebra symmetry that governs the integrable structure.
 Indeed, as recognized early in \cite{Beisert:2006fmy}, the $su(2|2)$ symmetry algebra from which the bulk S-matrix is derived admits a Yangian extension $Y({su}(2|2))$.
 This extension has become a central tool for the construction of the S-matrix for general higher-rank representations \cite{Arutyunov:2009mi}, where ordinary symmetries alone are insufficient (see \cite{Loebbert:2016cdm} for a review and \cite{Loebbert:2024qbw,Loebbert:2025abz} for recent connections to scattering amplitudes).
 The Yangian extension can also be performed for the residual symmetry that leaves both a boundary and the reference state invariant \cite{MacKay:2001bh,Delius:2001he}.
 This turned out to be crucial in determining reflection matrices for magnon bound states in the $Y=0$ maximal giant graviton problem \cite{Hofman:2007xp,Ahn:2010xa,MacKay:2010zb,MacKay:2010ey,Palla:2011eu}.

-In the present work, we apply these ideas to characterize a new feature that appears in the Wilson loop reflection matrix of ${\cal N}=6$ super Chern-Simons-matter theory: a pole in its overall dressing factor, which suggests the existence of boundary bound states excitations trapped at the boundary \cite{Correa:2023lsm}.
+In the present work, we apply these ideas to characterize a new feature that appears in the Wilson loop reflection matrix of ${\cal N}=6$ super Chern-Simons-matter theory: a pole in the overall dressing factor of the reflection matrix, which suggests the existence of boundary bound states excitations trapped at the boundary \cite{Correa:2023lsm}.

 Our goal is to determine the reflection matrix when a magnon excitation is already trapped at the boundary.
 Although our original motivation stems from the Wilson loop setup just described, we will consider reflection matrices which could describe more general systems.
 As we shall see, the residual $SU(1|2)$ symmetry is not enough to fix this reflection matrix completely.
 As the original problem was integrable, it seems natural to impose the BYBE to further constrain the reflection matrix.
 Alternatively, as this procedure would become rather involved, we will require that a boundary remnant of the bulk Yangian symmetry is preserved.
 This condition provides additional constraints that fully determine the reflection matrix, leveraging the integrable structure underlying the problem.